AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 [An expression in one of these contexts may read a constant which is initialized with the value of a variable.]

-[The Dynamic_Predicate/Type_Invariant rule is redundant because no use of either of those aspects is currently in |SPARK|.
-This rule is added in anticipation of the possible relaxation of those restrictions.]
+[The Type_Invariant rule is redundant because no use of this aspect is currently in |SPARK|.
+This rule is added in anticipation of a possible relaxation of this restriction.]

 .. _update-expressions: